 Age Recommended: 1 Year And Above

-- A pinch of Turmeric powder is added with Warm Milk.
-For best results, serve two times in a day.
+- A pinch of Turmeric powder is added to Warm Milk.
+For best results, serve two times a day.

 - Hot milk with honey.
 For optimum results, give this to your child before sleep at night.